 The girls were thrilled to see a new edition being the little play room just off the lounge with some fun games for them, a chalk board, tent, sofa, TV and DVD player.
 It is lovely that they had there own little space to play in it also gave them something to do while I was busy doing dinner or getting ready.
 The only gripe I have with it was the play kitchen had no toy food or utensils which makes it kind of pointless but hey just take some of your own if you visit.

-The beds are ridiculously comfortable, each room as plenty of extra blankets and pillows not that we really needed them in June but it was nice to cosy up with them in the evening on the sofa.
+The beds are ridiculously comfortable, each room as plenty of extra blankets and pillows.
+Not that we really needed them in June but it was nice to cosy up with them in the evening on the sofa.
+The rooms are spacious with drawers and hanging space for each guest.

 The St. David’s lodge is perfect for large families or groups of friends holidaying together, with a modern feel throughout it gives you a little taste of luxury we all need.
 It really is a beautiful lodge to stay in.